He really puts off the creepiest vibe.

 I’ve always been an artist and always will be no matter how difficult–I will never stop making art–it’s in my blood.
 I saw that same spirit in Rippie too.
 He was burying these cars and that was that.
 No one could stop him.
 I saw the romance in this small town outlaw’s vision immediately.

-Rippie came from a Southern state and used to be a nice looking guy at one time.
-But now he was 68 looking as if he were 78–he’s a dedicated chain smoker, plus he’s fat.
+Rippie came from a Southern state, Tennessee I think, and used to be a nice looking guy at one time.
+But now he was 68 looking as if he were 78–he’s a dedicated chain smoker, plus he’s fat now.
 He’s got very sweet crystal blue eyes.
 He’s soft spoken and uses simple words.
 He WAS soft spoken.
 Sorry, I had said I’d write about him as if he were already dead.

-I know I said his eyes looked sweet, which is usually a compliment, but I’d also have to say we look alike.
-And we’re not allowed to compliment ourselves now are we?
-I believe I also have the kind of eyes that look sweet so me & Rippie, we have sweet blue eyes.
-It’s not a compliment.
-It just is.
+I believe I also have the kind of eyes that look sweet so me & Rippie, we both have sweet blue eyes.

 He always wanted me to write about him, so here I am.
-Michael Mark Rippie, you were such an asshole.
+Michael Mark Rippie, you were such an asshole but this Car Forest you made was a good thing.

-I guess people in town thought I was his son.
-If I were his son I would lie about it so I guess this makes sense.
-This explains the resistance I got from alot of people there.
+Some people in town thought I was his son.
+I met his son once.
+Thank God I’m not him.
+But I guess this explains the resistance I got from alot of people there.
 Virginia is the little old lady who acts as caretaker of the Goldfield Hotel and she lets the ghost hunters in on their expeditions at that famous property.
 You may have seen her on TV.
-I don’t know; I don’t watch ghost hunter shows.
+I don’t know, I don’t watch ghost hunter shows.
 Virginia wouldn’t even shake my hand when I extended it the day we met.
 She said to me “I’m not with you.”
 I was the President of the Chamber of Commerce so being connected to Rippie I guess she thought I had bad intentions for the town.

 One time Zak and I came back from Reno and the old man was the talk of the town (again).
 It seems Rippie had tied a couple jackasses to the bumper of his one ton and was going to tow them down the main street, Highway 95, to his side of town.
-Jackasses are notoriously stubborn and I guess to cross the corner of the highway he had to speed them up to avoid oncoming traffic.
+Jackasses are notoriously stubborn and I guess to cross the corner of the highway he had to speed them up on their leashes to avoid oncoming traffic.
 Instead of coming along nicely, they dropped to the ground and left bloody skid marks as they were dragged across the asphalt.
 I was not there, but in his defense, he’s stupid as he is stubborn.
 This is why he loves jackasses–he told me as much.
 Plus we had already agreed that the animal is the official mascot of Goldfield.
 Anyway, he didn’t seem to foresee this bloody outcome.
 His intention was to help these animals and not to hurt them.
 To say that the jackass drug some jackasses across the highway would not be an understatement.
-Why he didn’t choose a side street for this adventure we’ll never know.
+He didn’t choose a side street for this adventure.
+I guess that would have been too low key.
+I actually think Rippie was intelligent it’s just his egoic displays got in the way for him sometimes.

-In my short time as a resident I experienced the most unusual of existences in Goldfield.
+In my short time as a resident I experienced a most unusual existence in Goldfield.
 MichaelMark Rippie had always lived unusually but I’d say our time together was probably the best topper for the second to last chapter of a man’s life.
-His final chapter of life won’t shine more brightly than this one but he’ll be able to bask in his own glory through the remaining years; he had finally built something.
+His final chapter of life won’t shine more brightly than this one but he’ll be able to bask in his own glory through his remaining years; he had finally built something.
 We made a substantial thing thanks to the belief we had in his vision.

 I’d be too unskilled to appropriately express the beautiful moments I felt in that place and the unique feeling of burying cars overlooking this crumbly brick & trailer town at the edge of nowhere in the middle of the night when the wind is nil and the temperature is right.
-There’s that certain temperature where it matches your body temperature.
+There’s that certain temperature where it matches your body’s perfectly.
 The air outside my skin feels the same as inside and the stars shine so brightly.
-Everything feels vibrant.
+Everything feels vibrant and I know I’m doing unique things.
+We were Goldfield’s new Ghouls.
+Not a savory job but someone’s gotta’ do it.

 This was part 2 in the Who Was MichaelMark Rippie series.
 Subscribe to this page to be alerted of the rest of this series.